 Since James Watson and Francis Crick revealed the structure of DNA, it has been accepted as the molecule of heredity.
-Before their discovery, the scientific community retained some skepticism that DNA was up to the job, because it seemed too simple a molecule to perform the four necessary functions: replication, encoding, cell management and the ability to mutate.
+Before their discovery, the scientific community retained some skepticism that DNA was up to the job, because the role of DNA is fourfold and it seemed too simple a molecule to perform those four necessary functions: replication, encoding, cell management and the ability to mutate.

 In a long stretch of DNA, each codon contains the information that directs the assembly of one amino acid onto a protein.
 Different codons correspond to the assembly of another amino acid onto a protein, so a whole section of DNA with a given sequence of bases will build a specific protein.

-That is, in a process called differentiation some cells build the right proteins to become liver cells, and others become skin cells, others stomach cells.
+That is, in a process called cell differentiation some cells build the right proteins to become liver cells, and others become skin cells, others stomach cells.
 In addition, cells must change the way they operate as conditions change.
 Your stomach cells, for instance, have to produce more digestive hormones and enzymes when food is present.

 The Ability to Mutate